-For the volunteers, the dress code is black or khaki pants or jeans with your Night to Shine shirt you will receive.
+For the volunteers, the dress code is black or khaki pants or jeans with a black shirt or prior years Night to Shine t-shirt (new t-shirts are not provided this year due to increased costs).
 Pants must not have any holes or tears in them.
 No hats are allowed.
 Flip-flops are not allowed.

 If you are a companion, you must wear appropriate formal attire.
 Ladies’ skirts and dresses must be longer than their fingertips reach.

-For the participants, ladies will be in a gown, and men will wear a suit or tux.
+For the participants, we encourage ladies to wear a gown and men to wear a suit or tux.

 Do I need a tux/gown for the event?

 If you are a guest partaking in the event, the dress code is a gown for the ladies and a suit or tux for the men.
 However, this is your night, so dress as you would like as long as it is appropriate attire!